timelyart/Kairos/PRODUCTION.md

 * If you want to obfuscate the source code, add it to process.bat again in the following format: `del <basename>.py`, for example: `del tv.py`

 ## Generate C code
-Generate C code:
+To generate the C code do the following:
+1. Rename setup.py to _setup.py
+2. Rename cython.py to setup.py

-`python setup.py build_ext --inplace`
+3. Run: `python setup.py build_ext --inplace`
+4. Rename setup.py to cython.py
+5. Rename _setup.py to setup.py

 ## Install dependencies
 Install dependencies: